 Members may contact the Board President if they would like to observe a meeting.
 Meetings are open to members except when the Board is discussing personnel issues or contractual matters.
 The President has the discretion to call an executive session.

-To read minutes of board meetings click this link.
+To access the minutes of board meetings click this link.